Business car insurance

 • Personal accident cover – a compensation pay-out if you or a passenger is injured or killed in a road accident.

-Think carefully about any extra features you might want to add, as they can push up the price of your business car insurance policy.
+Think carefully about any extra features you may want to add, as they can push up the price of your business car insurance policy.

 How much is business car insurance?

-The cost of your business car insurance will depend on:
+The cost of your business car insurance will also depend on:

 • The age and driving history of any other named drivers on your policy.